 The vehicle accelerated while driving in the neighborhood.
 The brake was on, and the vehicle went to 40 mph.
 Consumer was able to stop by shifting into park, applying the emergency brake, and turning the key off.

 See all problems of the 2000 Toyota Sienna.

-The car involved is a 2000 Toyota Sienna.
-The vehicle identification number (VIN) of this Toyota Sienna is 4T3ZF13C1Y_.
 While traveling at 50 mph and when depressing acclerator vehicle would not gain speed or shift into reverse.
 Dealer was contacted.
 Please provide further information.
-The failure date was August 12, 2001.

-The vehicle is a 1998 Toyota Sienna.
-The vehicle identification number (VIN) of the car was 4T3ZF13C6W_.
 Vehicle lost complete control between 20-60 mph when driver released foot from the gas pedal.
 He felt the car rapidly slowing down, dealer has repaired the vehicle four times, and the same incident occurred again.
 The dealer cannot duplicate the problem.
-This accelerator pedal issue occurred Thursday, July 9, 1998.

 See all problems of the 1998 Toyota Sienna.